LuvAminos

 DOI: 10.1073/pnas.1114503108PubMed 22049339

 Barnhart K.F., Christianson D.R., Wetterau L., Erickson J.A., et al. (2011).
-Sci Transl Med — Dose-ranging study of Adipotide in obese Old World monkeys examining biodistribution and adipose tissue parameters
+Sci Transl Med — Dose-ranging study of Adipotide in a non-human primate metabolic-research model examining biodistribution and adipose tissue parameters

 DOI: 10.1126/scitranslmed.3002621PubMed 22072637

 Kim D.-H., Woods S.C., Seeley R.J.
 (2010).
-Diabetes — Study of Adipotide in diet-induced obese rodents monitoring metabolic and neuroendocrine parameters
+Diabetes — Study of Adipotide in a diet-induced rodent metabolic-research model monitoring metabolic and neuroendocrine parameters

 DOI: 10.2337/db09-1141PubMed 20103704